 "As long as you can meet our client's needs you may work when you like, where you like and as much as you like," van Iwaarden says.

-That's why Taro Fukuyama founded AnyPerk, a platform that allows businesses of any size to offer employees perks.
-AnyPerk partners with its vendors to allow members access to discounts.
+Taro Fukuyama created Fond, formerly AnyPerk, a platform that allows businesses of any size to offer employees perks that aren't straight-up bonuses or commissions.
+Fond partners with its vendors to allow members access to employee incentive program discounts.

 "We provide a solution for small-business owners to motivate, engage and reward their employees," Fukuyama says.
 "We provide high-quality perks such as discounts on cell phones, movie tickets and fitness to small companies, the discounts usually only larger corporations can provide, by aggregating all the small- and medium-sized companies."

-AnyPerk is an affordable option in incentive programs because it only costs an employer $5 a month for each employee to have access to the discounts.
-Fukuyama says it's a low-cost option for smaller businesses looking to offer a competitive incentive program.
+Fond customizes employee incentive programs to the budget of the business owner.
+Fukuyama says it's a low-cost option for smaller businesses looking to offer a competitive employee incentive program.

 "Small companies recruit good talent from big companies and the employees are used to the high-quality perks of the large corporations," Fukuyama says.
 "We have many successful stories of small companies that have successfully recruited and retained good talent by having high-quality perks just like the large companies do."

 Employee incentive programs that work will vary from business to business.
-Make sure you consider your business's financial situation and your employees' lifestyle and habits before deciding on an incentive program that works for you.
+Make sure you consider your business's financial situation and your employees' lifestyle and habits before deciding on an incentive program.
+No small business every succeeded just because it offered great incentives for employees.
+Employee incentives are just one piece of the puzzle involved in building a company with a great corporate culture and a happy and motivated work force.

 Read more articles on how to boost employee morale.